Neuro-Logical/speech/Multilingual_Evaluation/README.md

 #### Statistical and correlation analysis 📊

 ##### Prepare data
-For each family of features (i.e., acoustic, cognitive, linguistic), create a csv file having as columns the feature names (e.g., F0_std), the label and the task under analysis.
-Each row should report data for different subjects.
+For the statistical and correlation analysis, the following data structure is required.
+For each family of features (i.e., acoustic, cognitive, linguistic), create a csv file structured as reported in the table below.

 | Column name      | Data Type | Description  |
 | :---        |    :----:   |          ---: |